thinktecture/Thinktecture.Blazor/src/Thinktecture.Blazor.FileHandling/README.md

 ## Introduction

-A Blazor wrapper for the [Badging API](https://w3c.github.io/badging/).
+A Blazor wrapper for the [File Handling API](https://wicg.github.io/manifest-incubations/#file_handlers-member).

-The Badging API allows you to share a text, title, URL, or files with another application installed on the user's system via the share functionality provided by the operating system.
+The File Handling API allows you to register your Progressive Web App as a file handler for certain file types.

 ## Getting started